FosterCommerce/dot-all-2022/README.md

 3. You'll then need to push the code up to your own repository

 ---
-## Installing for local development
+## Installing the dev environment

 ### Docker and Docker Desktop

 You will need Docker Desktop and DDEV in order to run this project.

+Docker is free for small businesses (fewer than 250 employees AND less than $10 million in annual revenue), personal use, education, and non-commercial open source projects.

-Take a look at this blog post for a quick guide for installing Docker and DDEV. https://blog.fortrabbit.com/local-craft-dev-site-ddev-development-tool.
+Take a look at [this blog post](https://blog.fortrabbit.com/local-craft-dev-site-ddev-development-tool) from Fortrabbit for a quick guide for installing Docker and DDEV.
 You only need follow the part titled "Install DDEV to power your local Craft CMS dev sites".

 ### Installation with DDEV

-This workshop repo includes DDEV config files so if you have Docker Desktop and DDEV installed on your machine, you can get this project up and running quickly by doing the following:
+This workshop repo includes DDEV config files so if you have Docker Desktop and DDEV installed on your machine, you can get the project up and running quickly by doing the following:

 1. Save the .env.example file as .env, and add values for CRAFT_APP_ID and CRAFT_SECURITY_KEY :